esmero/archipelago-deployment/docs/osx.md

 the "Execute pending tasks" button (in blue).
 This is new behavior (during a deployment from cero) for Drupal Search API.
 It should take less tan a second and will inform the Search Index that there are indeed no OCRs/VTTs or ML annotations (strawberry flavors) in the system yet (something that was never an issue before).
-We understand what changed in their November 2025 code making this extra step needed but they have not provided a solution.
-Also why did they removed the drush command that allows this to be run via the command line?
-Oh well.

 Note: It can take some time to start the first time (Drupal needs some warming up).